openPMD/openPMD-viewer/README.md

 - Use the **Python API**, in order to write a script that loads the data and produces a set of pre-defined plots.

-- Use the **interactive interface for IPython Notebook**, in order to interactively visualize the data.
+- Use the **interactive GUI inside the IPython Notebook**, in order to interactively visualize the data.

 The notebooks in the folder `tutorials/` demonstrate how to use these